Connecting to Zoho CRM

 Here you can also select the Enable Non-Approved Records check box.
 When this check box is selected, Skyvia is able to obtain the records, which are not approved.

 Optionally, you can change the Metadata Cache parameter.
 This parameter determines for how long the cached metadata for the connection are considered valid.
 By default, Skyvia caches metadata of available objects in cloud sources.
-Whenever necessary, you can reset metadata cache for a connection manually in the Connection Editor by clicking the Clear Cache button.
+Whenever necessary, you can reset metadata cache for a connection manually in the Connection Editor by clicking the Clear now link.
 The following values are available for this parameter:

 - Disabled — metadata cache is not created; metadata are queried automatically whenever required.